ptrsoft/optimizer-product-deployment/singlebox/help/k8-install.md

 Now you can go ahead and install the k8 as follows:

+# Install K8

-# Do some prerequisiste
+## Do some prerequisiste

 ## disable swap
 sudo swapoff -a
 sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab

-# Configure the critical kernel parameters for Kubernetes using the following:
+## Configure the critical kernel parameters for Kubernetes using the following:

 sudo tee /etc/sysctl.d/kubernetes.conf <<EOF net.bridge.bridge-nf-call-ip6tables = 1